What’s Normal & Not Normal With Breastfeeding

 👎 Stools that are black, red, bright green or mucousy 🤢 All of these can be signs of underlying conditions or issues with digestion.

-👎 Feeding literally all day and all night and never seeming satisfied.
+👎 Feeding literally all day and all night and never seeming satisfied (super fussy).
 This may mean that baby isn’t pulling enough milk and may have a latch issue.
-(Again, it is VERY RARE that mom cannot make enough milk).
+(Again, it is RARE that mom cannot make enough milk, but it does happen).

 👎 Baby fussing at the breast - latching & unlatching over and over.
 This can be a sign that your letdown is too intense or a bad latch.